Guide for Authors

 Authors are required to read the following rules before submitting their materials and upload their manuscripts in accordance with these rules:

-In all articles; Cover page, cover letter, article file, Ethics committee approval document (obtained from the institution), iThenticate analysis report, Figures and Images, Copyright Transfer Form, and patient consent form, if necessary, should be uploaded as separate files.
+In all articles; Title page, cover letter, article file, Ethics committee approval document (obtained from the institution), iThenticate analysis report, Figures and Images, Copyright Transfer Form, and patient consent form, if necessary, should be uploaded as separate files.

 References should start on a separate page in the article file, not at the end of the article.
 Tables, table descriptions, images/figures and image/figure descriptions should also be added to the main article file on a separate page after the references.
 Table/Picture/figure descriptions should be immediately below the tables/pictures/figures.